-[(LOC Deviation Five Minute Real-time LMP at the generator bus) - Total Lost Opportunity Cost] / 12
+[(LOC Deviation Five Minute Real-time LMP at the generator bus) - Total Lost Opportunity Cost Offer] / 12

 - The LOC Deviation is the difference between the generating resource's Desired MW output using the applicable real-time offer based on the five minute real-time LMP at the generator bus and the generating resource's actual output.
-The Desired MW output is adjusted for any effective regulation or synchronized reserve assignments and is limited to the lesser of the unit's economic maximum, the stability limit in effect or the unit's maximum output as specified in the Interconnection Service Agreement.
-If a unit does not have an Interconnection Service Agreement with PJM, the Desired MW is limited to the lesser of the unit's economic maximum or the economic maximum adjusted by the stability limit in effect. - The Total Lost Opportunity Cost Offer is the five minute interval offer integrated under the applicable offer curve for the LOC Deviation as determined below: - o For a self-scheduled generator operating on a cost-based offer, the applicable offer curve is the greater of the originally submitted cost-based offer or the cost-based offer that the generator was dispatched. - o For a self-scheduled generator operating on a market-based offer, the applicable offer is determined by the following process: - If there is only one available cost-based offer: - Step 1: Select the greater of cost-based Day-ahead offer and the updated cost-based Real-time offer.
+The Desired MW output is adjusted for any reduction in MW due to regulation, secondary reserve, or synchronized reserve assignments and is limited to the lesser of the unit's economic maximum, the stability limit in effect or the unit's maximum output as specified in the Generation Interconnection Agreement.
+If a unit does not have a Generation Interconnection Agreement with PJM, the Desired MW is limited to the lesser of the unit's economic maximum or the economic maximum adjusted by the stability limit in effect. - The Total Lost Opportunity Cost Offer is the five minute interval offer integrated under the applicable offer curve for the LOC Deviation as determined below: - o For a self-scheduled generator operating on a cost-based offer, the applicable offer curve is the greater of the originally submitted cost-based offer or the cost-based offer that the generator was dispatched on in real-time. - o For a self-scheduled generator operating on a market-based offer, the applicable offer is determined by the following process: - If there is only one available cost-based offer: - Step 1: Select the greater of cost-based Day-ahead offer and the updated cost-based Real-time offer.